apache/flink/docs/dev/table/common.md

 -------------------------------

 A `TableEnvironment` maintains a map of catalogs of tables which are created with an identifier.
 Each identifier consists of 3 parts: catalog name, database name and object name.
-If a catalog or database was not specified current default value will be used (see examples in the [Table identifier expanding](#table-identifier-expanding) section).
+If a catalog or database is not specified, the current default value will be used (see examples in the [Table identifier expanding](#table-identifier-expanding) section).

-Tables can be either virtual (`VIEWS`) or regular(`TABLES`). `VIEWS` can be created e.g. from an an existing `Table` object, usually the result of a Table API or SQL query. `TABLES` describe an external data, such as a file, database, or messaging system.
+Tables can be either virtual (`VIEWS`) or regular (`TABLES`). `VIEWS` can be created from an existing `Table` object, usually the result of a Table API or SQL query. `TABLES` describe external data, such as a file, database, or messaging system.

 ### Temporary vs permanent tables.

-Permanent tables are tables which meta information is stored in a [catalog]({{ site.baseurl }}/dev/table/catalogs.html).
-Usually it means it is persisted in an external metastore such as e.g. Hive.
-This implies that there must exist a serializable representation of such table.
-They will be available across multiple sessions/jobs as long as the connection to the metastore is maintained.
+Tables may either be temporary, and tied to the lifecycle of a single Flink session, or permanent, and visible across multiple Flink sessions and clusters.

+Permanent tables require a [catalog]({{ site.baseurl }}/dev/table/catalogs.html) (such as Hive) to maintain metadata about the table.
+Once a permanent table is created, it is visible to any Flink session that can connect to the catalog and will continue to exist until the table is explicitly dropped.

-On the other hand temporary tables are always stored in memory and exist only for a single session/job.
-Temporary tables are not bound to any catalog or database.
-They can be created in a namespace of a catalog and database that does not exist.
-They are also not dropped if a corresponding database is removed.
+On the other hand, temporary tables are always stored in memory and only exist for the duration of the Flink session they are created within.
+These tables are not visible to other clusters.
+They are not bound to any catalog or database but can be created in the namespace of one.
+Temporary tables are not dropped if their corresponding database is removed.

+#### Shadowing

-Moreover temporary tables can shadow permanent tables.
-It is possible to register a temporary table with exactly the same identifier as an existing permanent table.
-Such a permanent table becomes inaccessible as long as the temporary table exists.
+It is possible to register a temporary table with the same identifier as an existing permanent table.
+The temporary table shadows the permanent one and make the permanent table inaccessible as long as the temporary one exists.
 All queries with that identifier will be executed against the temporary table.

 ### Create a Table